Zal-Shah/Fitman-Upstreet-Agent/README.md

 npm start
 Usage

+Running the Agent:
+just type in usdk chat /path to the agent directory.
+And you are ready to go and talk to the Agent and plan your workouts accordingly!

 Create Your Profile: Share your fitness goals, level, and any injuries with Fitman.
 Generate a Plan: Request a workout plan (daily/weekly/monthly) tailored to your preferences.
 Track Progress: Log completed workouts to adjust the plan dynamically.